lfiaschi/advanced-pymc-marketing-examples/blogs/chronos_pymc_marketing.md

-# Bridging Tomorrow's Uncertainty: Combining Chronos2 Foundational Models with PyMC-Marketing for Forward-Looking Media Mix Modeling
+# Bridging Tomorrow's Uncertainty: Combining Chronos2 Foundational Models with PyMC-Marketing for Marketing forecasting

 Your marketing team just allocated $30 million for next quarter's campaigns.
-The strategy hinges on predicted economic conditions, seasonal patterns, and competitive dynamics.
+The strategy hinges on predicted economic conditions, seasonal patterns, unenployment and competitive dynamics.
 There's just one problem: the employment rates and weather patterns your model needs to make accurate predictions don't exist yet.
-They're locked in the future, waiting to unfold.
+How will you input them into the model?

 This is the scenario planning paradox that keeps data scientists awake at night.
-Marketing Mix Models (MMMs) excel at untangling causal relationships—understanding how each dollar spent on TV versus digital affects sales while accounting for external factors.
-But when it comes to planning future campaigns, these models hit a wall: they need control variables that haven't happened yet.
+Marketing Mix Models excel at untangling causal relationships—understanding how each dollar spent on TV versus digital affects sales while accounting for external factors.
+But when it comes to planning future campaigns, these models often hit a wall: they need control variables that haven't happened yet.

 What if you could combine the causal clarity of MMMs with state-of-the-art time series forecasting to peek into the future with quantifiable confidence?